 Final Step:

-If you choose, find a small pretty bow for scrapbooking and glue it to the center of your snowflake.
+If you choose, find a small pretty bow for scrapbooking

 Now you have a card celebrating the magic of winter along with hoping for it to end soon.